craftcms/docs/docs/4.x/upgrade.md

 #### Reserved Field Names

+The following field handles are no longer allowed due to conflicts with native properties or methods:

+- 'isNewForSite'
+- `isProvisionalDraft'
+- `newSiteIds`

-[User] field layouts can no longer contain fields with the following handles <Since ver="4.5.0" feature="Additional reserved field handles in user field layouts" />, as they conflict with native properties or methods:
+In addition, [User] field layouts can no longer contain fields with the following handles <Since ver="4.5.0" feature="Additional reserved field handles in user field layouts" />:

 - `active`
 - `addresses`